franklinqin0/blog/docs/blog/why_stopped_vt.md

 ### Stop Burning Trash in School

 In retrospect, my act of eliminating trash burning inside school had more negative than positive consequences.
 In the past, used plastic bags are discarded and left unattended along the roads in Chinese countrysides.
 Nowadays, some countrysides have trash periodically collected and transported to waste treatment plants, but most still burned them at the spot.
 I abhor that almost everyone around me was ignorant of toxicity of the exhaust (hydrogen chloride, dioxin, etc.) from burning plastic.
-A local teacher literally told me, "Just bear with it for a moment and all is well afterwards."
+A local teacher literally told me, "Just bear with it for a while and all is well afterwards."

 After I was nearly asphyxiated by the arising bluish gas when playing ping pong close to the trash burner inside school, I thought to myself: I will do whatever to stop it.
 I talked to the headmaster of DL central primary school.
 No response.
 Then I posted on the website of CJ county government.
 Again, no response.
 The next day I posted again.
 In the following day, they called in an impatient voice, "We will handle this.
-Meanwhile, please stop sending anything anymore."
+Meanwhile, please stop doing anything anymore."

-Two days later, 4 government authorities to the school, interrupted my class, dragged me into office and claimed indisputably, "We saw your email and we feel obliged to talk about the current situation: since the waste treatment plants nearby are still under construction and there is no usable one within a reasonable distance, instead of burning inside school, starting from tomorrow we will send a truck every week to collect the trash and send them outside village to burn.
+Two days later, 4 government authorities to the school, interrupted my class, "dragged" me into office and claimed indisputably, "We saw your email and we feel obliged to talk about the current situation: since the waste treatment plants nearby are still under construction and there is no usable one within a reasonable distance, instead of burning inside school, starting from tomorrow we will send a truck every week to collect the trash and send them outside village to burn.
 Is that cool?"
 I could only nodded my head under their camera and despotic power.
 They then proclaimed in a serious commanding tone, "If you ever want to appeal to the county goverment again, please just talk to the village head rather than the county magistrate.
 Thank you."

 Trash was no longer burned at school any more and I never smelled dioxin ever since, but the local teachers held their silent grudge against me.
 They feared that their bonus might be deducted and the government will find faults deliberately.
 When I learned this fact weeks later from a close local teacher, I was pretty angry not because they had these selfish thoughts, but they weren't upright to sincerely talk to me about these worries.